cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - Cross-Account Subscription filter
 	- in the sender account create a subscription filter
 	- in the recipient account:
-		- create a Destination Access Polict that allows the sender account `PutSubscriptionFilter` action on the subscription destination
+		- create a Destination Access Policy that allows the sender account `PutSubscriptionFilter` action on the subscription destination
 		- create a cross account IAM Role with a `PutRecord` permission in the Kinesis data stream, and ensure the sender account can assume this role

 #### CW Logs for EC2